BrianHGrant/where-bike-theft/README.md

 #### Node.js, NPM (backend), Bower(frontend)
 #### DESCRIPTION

-This repository contains basic template to setup Node.js based projects for Epicodus JavaScript course.
+This repo contains a node based application which connects to the bike index and google maps apis.
+It provides a heat map of the locations with the 100 most recent bike thefts reported for a chosen area
 #### Contents

 * package.json - NPM install file for backend packages